 Banixx works very well on rain rot (also called rain scald).
 The Horse Journal even commented that "inflamed areas quiet down quickly probably as a result of the good anti-microbial effect and non-irritating nature" of Banixx™ (Horse Journal, Dec 2009).

 To treat rain rot (also called rain scald) in horses, spray Banixx™ liberally against the direction of the hair.
-Make sure you saturate the entire rain rot area with Banixx™ in order to get the full benefit.
-Do not pick off the scabs.
-Use Banixx™ 2-3 times daily as a rain rot treatment, and you should begin to see results in 2-4 days.
+In order to get the full benefit of Banixx™, make sure you saturate the entire rain rot area, and DO NOT pick off the scabs.
+With consistent use (2-3 times daily) as a rain rot treatment for horses, you should begin to see results in 2-4 days.

 "Banixx is a wonderful product.
 I have a horse in my barn that gets scratches and rain rot every year from all the fungus here in PA.
 This year she had none!
 We used Banixx as part of her normal grooming routine and she was free of the normal yearly problems.
 I've recommended Banixx to all my clients especially those with "high white" and bald faced animals." - Pam Kister, via Facebook

-A mare with undiagnosed problem presented with a long coat, highly-sensitive areas of dry, dead skin and multiple areas of skin infection with pus (see two photos at left).
+A mare with an undiagnosed problem presented with a long coat, highly-sensitive areas of dry, dead skin and multiple areas of skin infection with pus (see the two photos at left).

 Banixx™ Wound and Hoof Care was used in a whole body treatment for 17 consecutive days on the horse to aid in the recovery of the extensive skin infection.

 The result?
 A successful recovery from infection and a complete re-growth of the coat.
 No matter the underlying cause, dermatophilosis (rain rot, rain scald, rain sores, mud fever), dermatophytosis (ringworm), or pastern dermatitis (greasy heel, scratches, mud fever, cracked heels), Banixx™ is an effective treatment for clearing up skin infections in horses.